saschagrunert/git-journal/rfc/0002-output-templating.md

 # Motivation
 [motivation]: #motivation

-Since everyone has a different way in creating a Changelogs there is a more flexible approach needed.
+Since everyone has a different way in creating Changelogs a more flexible approach is needed.
 A dedicated templating engine for the output of git-journal will enable these flexibility.

 # Detailed design